septi0/ha-unifi-webhook-presence/README.md

 # Home Assistant UniFi Webhook Presence

 A Home Assistant integration that tracks client devices from your UniFi Controller using **webhooks**.
-This integration eliminates the need to expose your gateway or controller directly to your Home Assistant instance.
+This integration eliminates the need to expose your controller directly to your Home Assistant instance.

+This integration is not a replacement for the official UniFi integration, it is an alternative for users who only need presence detection and don't want to expose their UniFi Controller directly.

 ## Highlights
 - **Local push** (no polling) via HA's `/api/webhook/*`